-e work with other organisations within the brain injury and neuro-rehabilitation sector to conduct research which can help inform policy and best practice going forward, and ultimately allow us to provide the best possible care and support, and effective rehabilitation for individuals affected by acquired or traumatic brain injury or long-term neurological conditions.
+We work with organisations within the brain injury and neuro-rehabilitation sector to conduct research which can help inform policy and best practice, so we can provide the best possible care, support and effective rehabilitation for people affected by acquired or traumatic brain injury or long-term neurological conditions.

-Our Research Officer, Aimee Pink, presented a poster about this research at UKABIF’s Conference on 5th November 2018.
-To review the poster please click here
+INP Research Officer, Aimee Pink, presented a poster about this research at UKABIF’s Conference on 5th November 2018.
+To review the poster, click here.

 On 27th December 2019 The Independent Neurorehabilitation Providers Alliance (INPA) published a paper, which reviews the use of repetitive transcranial magnetic stimulation (rTMS) to improve outcomes following a traumatic brain injury.
 The paper was published in ‘Neuropsychological Rehabilitation’ by Taylor and Francis and is the result of a joint approach by INPA to promote high standards and best practice in the treatment, management and care of people requiring rehabilitation following brain or spinal injury.